qwshen/spark-etl-framework/README.md

 #### 4. Variables
   The variables defined in this section can be referenced in the definition of the current pipeline, including SQL statements, but not in the Settings, Aliases and Udf-Registration sections
   - A variable must be given a name and value, and is referenced in the format of ${variable-name}.
-  - The value can reference any values defined in the application configuration, as well as from the job submit arguments.
+  - The value can reference any variables defined in the application configuration, as well as from the job submit arguments.
 The following example shows that process_date is from events.process_date, which is defined in the application configuration:
     ```xml
     <variables>
         <variable name="process_date" value="${events.process_date}" />